0xNineteen/plonk-tutorial/blog.md

 Notice in our equation `a` and `b` both represent the same variable, `x`, but we never validate this using gate checks.

-To accomplish this we'll introduce something called 'copy constraints', which first defines which variables (`a` and `b`) need to be the same in the trace, and then validate it, alongside the gate check.
+To fix that we introduce copy constraints which declare what cells must hold the same wire and then check those equalities alongside the gate checks.

-We'll define a `WIRE_IDS` variable as a flat N*M vector represeting our trace and its values define the 'wire id' of each value in the trace, for example:
+We'll define `WIRE_IDS` as a flat length-`N·M` vector over the trace.
+Each entry is the **wire id** of that cell (or `-1` for padding):

 | w_id_index | cell | wire ID | trace value | copy rule |
 |-----------|------|---------|---------------------------|-----------|